owenagitza/Python-Portfolio/Northwind_Exploratory_Data_Analysis/README.md

 `northwind` database is a sample database that is provided by Microsoft to demonstrate the features of some of its products.
 The `northwind` database contains sales data for a fictitious company called *Northwind Traders*, which imports and exports specialty foods from around the world.

-In this notebook, a specific version of `northwind` is used as a reference database for the author to complete the data analysis project.
+In this notebook, a specific version of `northwind` is used as a reference database for me to complete the data analysis project.
 The database is provided in the `Data` subfolder as SQL script.

 ---